smu-cs-3353/22s-pa02-amogus/README.md

 # Algorithm Analysis

 This section will examine how each of the six algorithms perform, and how they compare against each other.

+## Insertion Sort Analysis

+This algorithm becomes much slower the larger the dataset becomes, and it performs most optimally when the array is already sorted.
+Note that Insertion Sort is used when the number of elements is small, or when the array is sorted / almost sorted.
+This will be discussed further later on, during the portion on Introsort.

 ## Analysis Setup